COMPREHENSIVE MULTI-DAY WORKSHOP

 There is no conflict of interest or commercial support for this program.

-Up to 20 CE Hours (10 for each part) for Mental Health Professionals
+26 CE Hours for Mental Health Professionals

-Workshops must be attended in their entirety; there is no partial credit.
+Workshops must be attended in their entirety; there is no partial credit

-1.5 DAY WORKSHOP (#1 of 2 — scroll down for the December workshop)
+1.5 DAY WORKSHOP (#1 of 2 — scroll down for the December workshop) — THESE WILL REPEAT ANNUALLY (subscribe to the newsletter, so you don’t miss when the new dates are announced)

 An Intercultural Approach to Supervision and Training